 Some ways to terminate board members include:

-Term limits for board members: Most corporations set terms for directors, usually rotating terms, in which one or more directors rotates off the board.
+Most corporations set terms for directors, usually rotating terms, in which one or more directors rotate off the board.
 A typical arrangement might be for an initial three-year term, with two three-year re-appointments.
 So, at the end of nine years, the individual must step down from the board.
 If the person is a valuable member of the board, a temporary non-board position might be found for a year.
 If you want to remove the board member, the end of the term might be a time to do this.

 As a Last Resort, Consider Impeachment